rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

 ### Manage users and privileges

-Use the instructions in this section to add users for the database and grant and revoke privileges.
+Use the instructions in this section to add users for the database and to grant and revoke privileges.

 #### Add users and privileges